 #35 Meet the Alpacas on the Shores of Loch Ness

-Although alpacas are not native to the United Kingdom (their family roots are in Peru), there are more than 70,000 alpacas that live in the UK.
-The adorable alpacas are great trekkers, which make them quite suitable to Scotland.
+Although not native to Scotland (their family roots are in Peru), there are more than 70,000 alpacas that live in the UK.

 Getting There: The Loch Ness Alpacas are located in Dores, a small town on the northeastern end of Loch Ness.
 Visitors can drive or use the public bus.

-Travel Tip: Pre-booking your alpaca visit is essential!
-Make your reservation through the official website
+Top Tip: Pre-booking your alpaca visit is essential!
+Make your reservation through the official website.

 #36 Go Wildlife Spotting at Chanonry Point

-One of the cool things to see near Inverness is Chanonry Point – a small spit of land that stretches into the Moray Firth between the towns of Rosemarkie and Fortrose.
+One of the cool things to see near Inverness is Chanonry Point.
+The small spit of land stretches into the Moray Firth between the towns of Rosemarkie and Fortrose.
 A lighthouse, which dates to 1846, sits on the point, but the reason most visitors trek out to the promontory is to look for wildlife.

 Chanonry Point is a popular place to spot bottlenose dolphins – as well as porpoises, grey seals and otters.
 For the best chance of seeing dolphins, go during the rising tide.
 Bring a pair of binoculars for better viewing and a good travel camera with a zoom lens for snapping photos.

 Getting There: Chanonry Point can be reached by car or bus and a bit of walking.
-There is a parking lot for Chanonry Point, but it is best to park in Fortrose or Rosemarkie and walk along the coastline to the point.
+There is a parking lot for Chanonry Point, but it is best to park in Fortrose or Rosemarkie and walk along the coastline.
 There are bus stops in both towns (and public toilets near the stop in Rosemarkie).

 Travel Tip: While Chanonry Point is a main attraction in the area, there are a few reasons to stay a bit longer.
-Travelers can complete a looping walk that mostly sticks to the seaside.
+Active travelers can complete a looping walk that mostly sticks to the seaside.
 The ruins of the Fortrose Cathedral are an interesting sight and The Union Tavern is an excellent local watering hole.
 In Rosemarkie, Crofters Café fronts the sea and is a good option for coffee, cakes, lunch or a beer.
-There are also waterfalls in Rosemarkie, which we detail next on our list of things to do around Inverness!

 #37 Immerse Yourself in Nature at Fairy Glen Falls

 Chasing waterfalls is one of the top things to do in the Scottish Highlands – and Fairy Glen Falls in Rosemarkie is one of the best.
-Fairy Glen Falls is actually comprised of two separate waterfalls that spill over rocky outcrops (make sure to keep trekking past the first falls to find the second!).
+Fairy Glen Falls is actually comprised of two separate waterfalls that spill over rocky outcrops.
+So be sure to keep trekking past the first falls to find the second!

 The waterfalls are nestled in a gorgeous glen of thick foliage and are reached via a relatively easy 1.5-mile trail that follows the stream through the forest.
 There are a few stairs and it can get rather slippery, so it’s best to wear good trail shoes.

 Getting There: Rosemarkie is easy to reach from Inverness by car or public bus.
-There is a parking lot at the Fairy Glen Falls trailhead – and the bus stops there, as well.
+There is a parking lot at the Fairy Glen Falls trailhead and the bus stops here, as well.
 Public restrooms are just down the street across from The Plough Inn.

 #38 Set Off on The Great Glen Way